bigmountainstudio/What-is-new-in-SwiftUI/README.md

 # SwiftUI Views
 ## New Controls
 * [AnyLayout](https://developer.apple.com/documentation/swiftui/anylayout/) - A view that can represent a container view such as a VStack, HStack, grids, etc.
+* [Chart](https://developer.apple.com/documentation/Charts/Chart) - A SwiftUI view that displays a chart.
 * [Gauge](https://developer.apple.com/documentation/swiftui/gauge) - A view that shows a value within a range.
 This can be circular or straight.
 * [Grid](https://developer.apple.com/documentation/swiftui/grid) - A container view that arranges other views in a two dimensional layout with the use of the [GridRow](https://developer.apple.com/documentation/swiftui/gridrow).
 * [LabeledContent](https://developer.apple.com/documentation/swiftui/labeledcontent/) - A container for attaching a label to a value-bearing view.
 This way it can layout appropriately depending on where it's used.
 For example, if in a Form, the label will be leading and the content portion will be trailing and gray.